(Pocket-lint) - Day one of Facebook's F8 developer conference is done and dusted.

-The company wrapped up its keynote, with CEO Mark Zuckerberg doing his best to keep developers interested in building for his platform.
-He attempted to rally them, but at the same time, he announced several new updates coming to Facebook's product lineup, which includes the main Facebook app, Instagram, Oculus, and WhatsApp.
+The company wrapped up its keynote, with CEO Mark Zuckerberg doing his best to not only keep developers interested in the platform, but also to prove to consumers that Facebook is focused on privacy.
+At the same time, he announced several new updates coming to Facebook's product lineup, which includes the main Facebook app, Messenger, Instagram, Oculus, and WhatsApp.

 - Facebook Messenger Kids: How does it work and where is it available?

 - Protect your data: How to remove multiple apps at once on Facebook

 Here's all the key stuff that happened during Facebook's F8 keynote this year:

 What is F8?

 F8 is Facebook's annual developer conference - a multi-day event in which the social network usually announces plans for its key initiatives as well as updates to its products.
 Last year, for instance, Facebook announced a Tinder-like feature was in the works.
 It also launched Oculus Go.
 This year's show is just as exciting, despite the past year of intense security and privacy concerns.